sqlparser/sqlflow_public/grabit/sql-server/readme.md

 The file will be saved under `data\datalineage` directory.

 ### Further information
-This tutorial illustrates how to discover data lineage of a SQL Server database in the grabit UI mode, If you like to automated the data lineage discovery, you may use the Grabit command line mode.
+This tutorial illustrates how to discover the data lineage of a SQL Server database in the grabit UI mode, If you like to automated the data lineage discovery, you may use the Grabit command line mode.

 - [Discover SQL Server data lineage in command line mode](grabit-sql-server-command-line.md)

-This tutorial illustrates how to discover data lineage of a SQL Server database by submit the database metadata to the SQLFlow Cloud version, You may set up the [SQLFlow on-premise version](https://www.gudusoft.com/sqlflow-on-premise-version/) on your server to secure your information.
+This tutorial illustrates how to discover the data lineage of a SQL Server database by submitting the database metadata to the SQLFlow Cloud version, You may set up the [SQLFlow on-premise version](https://www.gudusoft.com/sqlflow-on-premise-version/) on your server to secure your information.